A reader previously asked us: “Is there a Kiwisaver gold fund that I could invest in?”

 - Brokerage to a maximum of 1.25% when you buy or sell.
 But no minimum brokerage charge, so you can purchase in small increments and still only pay a percentage fee.

-- Then a management and fund fee.
+- Then a yearly management fee and a fund fee.
+Then the fee of the specific funds you choose to invest in.
 In the case of VanEck Vectors Gold Miners ETF [GDX] the total fees would be 1.76% per annum.

 - While for the SPDR Gold Trust (ETF) [GLD] fees are 1.65% per year.